THE PARABLE OF THE WICKED VINEDRESSERS

 “Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit.”
-(John 15:2 NKJV).
+(John 15:2 NKJV)

 One of Jesus’ parables that infuriated the religious leaders of His days was certainly the parable of the wicked vinedressers in Matthew 21 vs. 33-46.

-After the Lord Jesus had narrated this parable, the religious leaders who heard it perceived that Jesus was speaking about them and therefore sought to lay hands on Jesus to kill Him (Matt.
+After the Lord Jesus had narrated this parable, the religious leaders who heard it perceived that He was speaking about them and therefore sought to lay hands on Jesus to kill Him (Matt.
 21:45-46).

 What is it in this parable that angered the Jewish leaders to the extent of seeking to kill Jesus?